Since 1999, the Lost Clipper team has truly grown and evolved while investigating the Hawaii Clipper and Amelia Earhart stories of 1937-1938.

 Each person brings a unique set of skills to the table, strengthening the project as we forge ahead…

-He has played instrumental roles in many challenging locations to include remote exotic jungles, middle eastern deserts, desolate mountain tops and the backlots of Hollywood.
+He has played instrumental roles in many challenging locations, including remote exotic jungles, middle eastern deserts, desolate mountain tops, and the backlots of Hollywood.
 Guy has a passion for historical storytelling and will literally go to the ends of the earth to reveal history’s mysteries.

-Guy’s career began as an aviation photographer / videographer while on active duty for the US Navy of which many doors of experience and opportunities were opened.
-Those doorways included Cameo Productions, CBS News affiliate WKMG in Orlando Florida, the Golf Channel, numerous production companies and then eventually his own video production company based in Valencia California.
-Living in Los Angeles county opened even more doors to production opportunities and tremendous contacts and meetings with many household names.
+Guy’s career began as an aviation photographer/videographer while on active duty for the US Navy where many doors of experience and opportunities were opened.
+Those doorways included Cameo Productions, CBS News affiliate WKMG in Orlando Florida, the Golf Channel, numerous production companies, and then eventually his own video production company based in Valencia California.
+Living in Los Angeles County opened even more doors to production opportunities and tremendous contacts and meetings with many household names.

 A decade later Guy left California for the extremely rare and exciting opportunity to return to aviation (sort of… more like space) and become a Senior Special Projects Producer at NASA Television.
 Soon, Guy was promoted to Senior Producer in charge of production for the NASA Television Network (including 10 NASA field centers) and was awarded the NASA Exceptional Achievement Medal in 2015 for his “Exceptional conception, planning, coordination and use of the NASA Ikhana Unmanned Aerial Vehicle to capture live capsule descent video during the Orion Space Capsule EFT-1 Mission.”

-Jeff is a once nominated and two-time documentary Emmy winner and multiple Telly Award receipient.
+Jeff is a once-nominated and two-time documentary Emmy winner and multiple Telly Award recipient.
 As a Senior Video Production Specialist, Jeff is a graduate of the prestigious Ithaca College in New York and has honed his vast array of production skills into the well-respected Video Producer/Editor critical position within the Lost Clipper team.
 He met Guy Noffsinger shortly after completing his Naval thesis in 2001 at the Office of Naval Intelligence where the two worked together on various long-form projects.

 Drawing from his varied experiences including field productions in Micronesia, historical nature filming with the world-famous National Parks Photographer Frank Lee Ruggles, to producing the festivals-worthy short film “The Great Realisation” and documentary “Tori Nelson: Fighting For Her Future,” Jeff has become a successful and well-recognized editor, webmaster for DEA Narcos and The Lost Clipper, social media expert and blogger.
 Jeff provides research, statistics, and logistics on ever-evolving state-of-the-art broadcast and non-linear editing hardware and software platforms.
 “I analyze and recommend such items to enhance and improve project workflow helping to create a more visually polished product for our viewers benefiting our current and future project objectives and mission.”

-Jeff Riegel is a Telly Award Winning Video Producer / Director based in metro Washington DC and is represented by agents Adam Leibner and Jerry Silbowitz at The United Talent Agency in New York City.
+Jeff Riegel is an Award Winning Video Producer / Director based in metro Washington DC and is represented by agents Adam Leibner and Jerry Silbowitz at The United Talent Agency in New York City.

 DEA Narcos’ Steve Murphy visited Micronesia earlier in 2018 (the 4th trip) as lead investigator on The Lost Clipper exploration along with the entire team, and became hooked on the adventure and intrigue of our story.
 “The hunt for the world’s very first aerial hijacking at the hands of rogue Japanese agents before World War II comes to a head here on the exotic shores of Micronesia.
 A never before told story is being revealed in startling details that span nearly eighty years and, if solved, could rewrite history as we know it.”

-Murphy continues to serve in law enforcement roles, and lectures around the country on drug trafficking trends, security-related challenges and what it was like to pursue a criminal the magnitude of Escobar.
-He has appeared on a variety of television specials on Escobar’s death.
-Along with Javier Peña, he serves as a subject matter expert and senior consultant for the hit Netflix series Narcos and co-writers on their recent book “Manhunters.
+Murphy continues to serve in law enforcement roles, and lectures around the country on drug trafficking trends, security-related challenges, and what it was like to pursue a criminal the magnitude of Escobar.
+He has appeared in a variety of television specials on Escobar’s death.
+Along with Javier Peña, he serves as a subject matter expert and senior consultant for the hit Netflix series Narcos and co-writers of their recent book “Manhunters.
 How We Took Down Pablo Escobar.”
 Steve and investigator, Morgan Wright, helm a bi-weekly “true crimes” podcast Game of Crimes with nearly 100,000 monthly downloads.